Unitarity in quantum cosmology: symmetries protected and violated: Loss of scale invariance

+This clearly does not preserve the scale invariance!
 However, this should not perhaps be considered too costly, as there is indeed an incompatibility between hermiticity and scale invariance in general.
-This has been proved very elegantly by Pal\cite{sridip-scale}.
-So this is not at all an artefact of anisotropic quantum cosmology.\\
+As already mentioned, this has been proved very elegantly by Pal and Grinstein\cite{sridip-scale}.
+So this is not at all an artefact of anisotropic quantum cosmology and is rather a general feature of self-adjointness.

-Thus achieving unitarity in quantum cosmological models in the Wheeler-DeWitt scheme does not seem to be too costly. \\